Deasilsoft/Vueel/README.md

 # Vue + EEL Starter Pack

-This README and the repository is W.I.P., please hold on.
+This is a framework (in the loosest sense of the word) to create an executable using Eel and Vue.

 ## Installations

 ### Production

-Install venv and pip.
+1. Install `pip` requirements.

+       pip install -r requirements.txt

 ### Development

-Install venv, pip and npm.
+1. Install `pip` requirements.

+       pip install -r requirements.txt

+2. Install `npm` requirements.

+       cd vue
+       npm install

 ## Run the Application

-1. Go to `src`

-       cd src

-2. Run `app.py`
+1. Run `app.py`.

        python app.py